-The financial assets at amortised cost consist of "contract retentions", "contract assets", "contract receivables", "trade receivables and other debit balances", "due from related parties", and "cash and cash equivalents".
+The financial assets at amortised cost consist of "contract assets", "contract receivables", "trade receivables and other debit balances", "due from related parties", and "bank balances and cash".

 Contract assets

 A contract asset is the right to consideration in exchange for goods or services transferred to the customer.
 If the Group performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognised for the earned consideration that is conditional.